Invoicing and Automatic Billing

 Credit/Debit Card Automatic Payments

 You can enable automatic billing by placing one or more credit/debit cards on file.
-When it is time for any of your open invoices to be paid, we will attempt to charge your card(s) on file in priority order.
+When it is time for any open invoices to be paid, we will attempt to charge your card(s) on file in priority order.

 PayPal Automatic Payments